-Many credit card issuers will double the manufacturer’s original warranty up to one additional year if you use their card to make your purchase.
-Check with your card issuer to see if this is among the benefits your card or cards have.
+Many credit card issuers will extend the manufacturer’s original warranty if you use their card to make your purchase.

-Here’s a funny story: Not too long ago, Clark was at the regional hamburger chain Krystal which was running a ‘5 for $5’ menu special.
+Not too long ago, Clark was at the regional hamburger chain Krystal which was running a “5 for $5” menu special.
 But if a menu item is regularly less than a buck, bundling it into this deal is actually no deal at all.

-Clark loves snatching up the savings of 75% to 90% at thrift stores, particularly on men’s formal clothing.
+Clark loves snatching up the savings of 75% to 90% at thrift stores particularly on clothing.

-“I’m fond of picking up dress clothes at secondhand shops and have bought a few pieces of used formal men’s wear for between $1 and $7 a piece.
-They’re usually in great shape because few men dress up for work anymore,” the money expert says.
+“I’m fond of picking up dress clothes at secondhand shops and have bought a few pieces of used formal men’s wear for between $1 and $7 apiece.
+They’re usually in great shape because few men dress up for work anymore,” Clark says.